Know Before You Go

 - What can a supervising adult expect when accompanying their beginner swimmer in the pool?

 For beginner swimmers who cannot swim 25 yards unsupported, a supervising adult must be in the water.
-The supervising adult will lead the swimmer through skills as directed by the swim instructor on deck.
+The supervising adult will lead the swimmer through skills as directed by the swim instructor.
 A supervising adult should come prepared to be in the water at the first lesson.
 At that time the instructor will determine if the supervising adult needs to be in the water with the participant.
+For preschool lessons a supervising adult is required to be in the water with the child regardless of swim ability.